JOINT AND SEVERAL LIABILITY

 If you rely on your student maintenance loans/grants to pay your rent you need to make sure that either the payment dates in the contract match up with the dates that student funding is due to be paid, or that you have the cashflow flexibility in your bank account.
 Otherwise you may wish to negotiate revised payment dates with the landlord.
 For example if a large termly payment is due at the beginning of the contract before your first funding has been paid you may be able to break this into an initial smaller payment with the main payment due the day after your loan/grant instalment is due.

 You must be given full details of the scheme used by the landlord to legally protect your deposit and this must be done within 30 days of you paying the deposit.
-If you are unsure as to whether you have received the correct prescribed information please contact the Advice Unit for further advice.
+If you are unsure as to whether you have received the correct prescribed information please contact the Advice Service for further advice.
 As a guarantor, parents are also entitled to information on the Tenancy Deposit Scheme

 their offspring’s deposit has been paid into.
 If the parent pays the deposit, they should also be sent the “prescribed information” as they are a “relevant person” for the purposes of the Housing Act 2004